davidwong19/cronos-sentiment-analyse/README.md

 ## 3. Sentiment Analysis

-An extensive explenation about the models and how to models work we used can be found in [Sentiment Analyse](https://github.com/davidwong19/cronos-sentiment-analyse/blob/main/SENTIMENT%20ANALYSIS%20REHTSE/sa_cronos.ipynb)
+An extensive explenation about the models and how to models work we used can be found in an IPython Notebook: [Sentiment Analyse](https://github.com/davidwong19/cronos-sentiment-analyse/blob/main/SENTIMENT%20ANALYSIS%20REHTSE/sa_cronos.ipynb)

 ## 4. folders